onetrue-6657/onetrue-6657.github.io/README.md

 [github-downloads-latest-shield]: https://img.shields.io/github/downloads/comfyanonymous/ComfyUI/latest/total?style=flat&label=downloads%40latest
 [github-downloads-link]: https://github.com/comfyanonymous/ComfyUI/releases -->

-## Installation
+## Tutorial

+This website is built based on Ruby, Jekyll, and the theme Centrarium.

 If you're just getting started with Jekyll, you can use this repository as a starting point for your own site.
-Just [download this project](https://github.com/bencentra/centrarium/archive/master.zip) and add all the files to your project.
+Just [download Centrarium](https://github.com/bencentra/centrarium/archive/master.zip) and add all the files to your project.
 Add your blog posts to the `posts/` directory, and create your pages with the proper Jekyll front matter (see `posts.html` for an example).

 If your site already uses Jekyll, follow these steps: